hindutva/hindutva.github.io/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/700_scc_xv.md

 Swamiji: The highest principle, the Lord of all, cannot be a Person.
 The Jiva is an individual and the sum total of all Jivas is the Ishvara.
-In the Jiva, Avidyâ, or nescience, is predominant, but Ishvara controls Maya composed of Avidya and Vidyâ and independently projects this world of moving and immovable things out of Himself.
+In the Jiva, Avidyā, or nescience, is predominant, but Ishvara controls Maya composed of Avidya and Vidyā and independently projects this world of moving and immovable things out of Himself.
 But Brahman transcends both the individual and collective aspects, the Jiva and Ishvara.
 In Brahman there is no part.
 It is for the sake of easy comprehension that